ReddyNagendra1/Reddy-Nagendra/resume.markdown

 ## Paragraphs

-THis is a paragraph
+THis is a paraphrase.

-THis is another paragraph.
+THis is another paragraph and praphrase.

 Bold and Italics.